 The attention that this cable has received is a story of its own.

-As I document here, I tweeted this cable out as part of #wlfind (the hashtag people were using to draw attention to “scoops” or revelations in the newly released 130,000 or so cables.
+As I documented, I tweeted this cable out as part of #wlfind (the hashtag people used to draw attention to “scoops” or revelations in the newly released 130,000 or so cables.
 This communications log on the UN special rapporteur’s inquiry into the executions of these ten Iraqis was picked up by WikiLeaks, has received an immense amount of well-deserved attention.
 WikiLeaks drew the attention of their over 1 million followers on Twitter to the cable.
-Then, Salon blogger Glenn Greenwald picked it up.
+Then Salon contributor Glenn Greenwald picked it up.
 Academic Norman Finkelstein noticed the story.
-Then, thousands of other people around the world began to share the cable story.
+Then thousands of other people around the world began to share the cable story.

-Interestingly, the New York Times, as the media watch group FAIR notes, published a story by Scott Shane on revelations.
+Interestingly, the New York Times, as the media watchdog group FAIR noted, published a story by Scott Shane on the revelations.
 They mention “criticism of former Philippines President Corazon Aquino, something about the Australian air safety system, human trafficking in Botswana.”
 Noticeably absent is any mention of details on the executions of Iraqis in this 2006 raid.